 If you have specific questions you would like your visitors to answer, then a live website survey is great way of doing this.
 Asking users through an anonymous, non-intrusive, and through a quick/easy tool means you can catch users feedback which you may not otherwise receive through other mediums.

-Live web site surveys are a great way of asking specific questions to your visitor in a fun and engaging way that doesn’t take up too much of their time.
+Live web site surveys are a great way of asking specific questions to your Tracking Visitors in a fun and engaging way that doesn’t take up too much of their time.
 Surveys appeal to visitors as they are anonymous and don’t intrude on their visiting experience.
 This allows you to capture feedback that you may not have otherwise received through other online communication mediums such as your web site or email.